calvincheewx/calvincheewx.github.io/index.md

 ## 4. Creating Interactive Dashboard and Visualization using Excel Dashboards

+Create required pivot tables and charts to create reports and dashboards which help in visualizing the data and also in drawing useful insights.
+Create multiple reports from the data which help you tell a story to the stakeholders.

 <img src="images/Capstone_Project_1_Dashboard.PNG"/>

 ## 5. Presenting to the stakeholders and communicating insights derived based on decided business needs

+Present the dashboards in a way which will help to drive the presentation towards the “aha” moment.

 ## - [Capstone Project 1 Presentation Link](/pdf/Capstone_Project_1_Presentation.pdf)